Dickinson-COMP-491-492/website/docs/07-gitActivity.md

    repository.
 1. Use the command: `git clone <Origin Repository URL>`
 1. Verify that you now have a local repository:
-   - You should have a directory named `github-issues-sec1/sec2` in the current directory.
+   - You should have a directory named `github-issues-sec1/sec1` or `sec2` in the current directory.
-   - Change into the `github-issues-sec1/sec2` directory.
+   - Change into the `github-issues-sec1/sec` or `sec2` directory.
    - Verify that it contains three files (`Calculator.java`, `Instructor.md`,  `README.md`).

 ### Setting the Upstream Remote